Deebo Samuel Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 - Samuel has been the target of 32.6% (63 total) of his team's 193 passing attempts this season.

-- With six targets in the red zone this season, Samuel has been on the receiving end of 30.0% of his team's 20 red zone pass attempts.
+- Samuel has seen the ball thrown his way six times in the red zone this season, 30.0% of his team's 20 red zone pass attempts.

-- The 49ers, who rank 24th in the NFL in points scored, have attempted a pass 53.5% of the time while running the football 46.5% of the time.
+- The 49ers, who rank 24th in the NFL in points scored, have attempted a pass 53.5% of the time while opting for the ground attack 46.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Samuel's matchup with the Bears.